lucvm/activity-tracker/README.md

 Add and track activities in your overview or track your students' activities.

 ## Where
-The activity tracker is currently online at http://lucsactivitytracker.azurewebsites.net/
+The activity tracker is currently online at http://lucsactivitytracker.azurewebsites.net/ (alpha version)

 ## How
 Press "Register" to make an account.
 Choose account type "Normal" if you want to create your own activities.